LucasSGomide/MongoDB/README.md

 ### $SIZE

-Select matches any array with the number of elements specified by the argument.
+Select documents that match any array with the number of elements specified by the argument.

 ``` javascript
 db.products.find(